 that our website will convince you to become a fearless traveler also.

-not be particularly adventuresome.
-Furthermore, for non-Americans, travel
+would not be particularly adventuresome.
+Furthermore, for non-Americans,

-to the US generally amounts to little more than visits to various cities
+travel to the US generally amounts to little more than visits to various

-or maybe some of the state or national parks.
-So, while we have done a fair
+cities or maybe some of the state or national parks.
+So, while we have

 On the one hand, many of the places we have visited may seem fairly exotic